Feel-ix-343/markdown-oxide/README.md

 # Markdown Oxide

-Implementing obsidian PKM features (and possibly more) in the form of a language server allows us to use these features in our favorite text editors and reuse other lsp related plugins (like Telescope, outline, refactoring tools, ...)
+Implementing obsidian PKM features (and possibly more) in the form of a language server allows us to use these features in our favorite text editors and reuse other LSP-related plugins (like Telescope, outline, refactoring tools, ...).
+This primary plugin attempts to be a complete replacement and extension to the Obsidian markdown editor for Obsidian vault PKM-ing in your favorite text editing system.

 ## Installation